MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 1. For SSPR flow, [enable self-service password reset](../external-id/customers/how-to-enable-password-reset-customers.md) for customer users in the external tenant.
 SSPR is available for customer users who use email with password authentication method.

-1. To enforce Multifactor authentication (MFA) for your customers, use the steps in [Add multifactor authentication (MFA) to an app](../external-id/customers/how-to-multifactor-authentication-customers.md) to adding MFA to your sign-up and sign-in user flow.
+1. To enforce multifactor authentication (MFA) for your customers, use the steps in [Add multifactor authentication (MFA) to an app](../external-id/customers/how-to-multifactor-authentication-customers.md) to add MFA to your sign-in flow.
 Currently, native authentication supports email one-time passcode as a second factor for MFA.
 Therefore, it's only available when the authentication method is email with password.

 ## Continuation token